simonpenel/rectree2svg/README.md

 # tree2svg
-Drawing phylogenetic trees with Rust
+Drawing a phylogenetic tree with Rust

-Read a newick file and create a svg representation of the tree.
+Read a newick or phyloxml  file and create a svg representation of the tree.
+When reading  phyloxml file, display events as loss, dulplication and speciation.

-Still under development.
+Currently under development.

 # Next steps
 - Passing from O(n^2) to O(n) complexity